 Years ago, there was a restaurant in San Jose, California called “The Monk’s Retreat.”
 It was nearly all brick and occupied the basement of what looked like an old wine cellar.
 There was an alcove or niche where the owners had put a wooden chair with a monk sitting in it.

-Just the other day I found myself walking down Fifth Avenue, minding my own business and trying to skirt tourists in baseball caps, plaid shorts, and sandals gaping up at the tall buildings, when from out of nowhere this monk came up to me.
+Just the other day, however, I had a different encounter with a monk.
+This one did not retreat.
+I found myself walking down Fifth Avenue, minding my own business and trying to skirt tourists in baseball caps, plaid shorts, and sandals gaping up at the tall buildings, when from out of nowhere a monk came up to me.
 He was a Buddhist monk in saffron robes carrying brochures.
 I expected them to be about the Chinese occupation of Tibet, but they weren’t.
-These were about money, as in the monk wanted mine.
+These were about money, as in the monk wanted some.